 starting at $2850 per person

-- All accommodations in clean, comfortable and locally-run B&Bs
+7 or 11 nights in clean, comfortable and locally-run boutique B&Bs

-- Ground transport between each destination in comfortable, privately rented vehicles
+Ground transport between each destination in privately rented vehicles

-- Entry to Blarney Castle, Killarney National Park, Gleninchaquin Park, Ross Castle, and the Cliffs of Moher on 8-day trip
+Entry to Blarney Castle, Killarney National Park, Gleninchaquin Park, Ross Castle

 Day 1: Meet in Cork

 Meet in Cork city in the early afternoon.
 Participants may fly in to Cork, or fly into Dublin.
-Transportation will be provided from Dublin to Cork this AM, departing Dublin by 9:30am.
-Those who want extra time before the itinerary starts to explore Dublin or Cork, or to rest and recoup from their flights may choose to fly in before this morning.
-Accommodation can be arranged for you for any 'pre-nights'.
+Transportation will be provided from Dublin to Cork, departing Dublin by 9:30am.
 Enroute from Dublin Airport to Cork city we will have the option of stopping at the impressive Rock of Cashel.

 Get your first taste of the Emerald Isle, immersed in its second-largest city, often called "the real capital" by locals.
 Art enthusiasts, architecture aficionados, foodies, and culture or history buffs will all find plenty to enjoy in this thriving city on Ireland's southern coast.
-After checking in to our centrally-located B&B, a guided walking tour including in-depth information on the fascinating history of this unique city will be provided.
-In the evening we will gather up to enjoy a group dinner together at a local restaurant, and get to know our travel companions.
+After checking in to our centrally-located B&B, enjoy a guided walking tour including in-depth information on the fascinating history of this unique city.
+In the evening we will gather up to enjoy a Welcome dinner together at a local restaurant, and get to know our travel companions.

 day 2: Cork to Kinsale

 Begin your adventure with a trip out to Blarney castle and give the ol' stone a big smackaroo!
 We'll arrive before the lines at Blarney Castle and have time to explore the expansive grounds and impressive structure for several hours.
-Once satiated with this iconic site, we'll head towards the coastal village of Kinsale grabbing lunch along the way.
+Once satiated with this iconic site and its expansive grounds, we'll head towards the coastal village of Kinsale grabbing lunch along the way.

-This picture-perfect, colorful village is perched along scenic coastline.
+Kinsale is a picture-perfect, colorful village perched along scenic coastline.
 In the long evening hours this time of year (sunset is after 9pm, with a lengthy dusk), opt to enjoy a stunning 30-minute walk along the coast to the formidable Charles Fort -- a well-preserved 17th century star fort perched right on the sea front.

 day 3: Kinsale to Baltimore